Venafi/aws-private-ca-policy-venafi/README.md

 1. Search for "aws-private-ca-policy-venafi" and open it.

-1. Enter the appropriate connection parameters for the Venafi service you are using.  `CLOUDAPIKEY` (encrypted string provided by your IAM administrator) for Venafi Cloud or `TPPURL`, `TPPUSER`, and `TPPPASSWORD` (encrypted string provided by your IAM administrator) for Venafi Platform.
+1. Enter the appropriate connection parameters for the Venafi service you are using.  `CLOUDAPIKEY` (encrypted string provided by your IAM administrator) and `CLOUDURL` for Venafi Cloud or `TPPURL`, `TPPUSER`, and `TPPPASSWORD` (encrypted string provided by your IAM administrator) for Venafi Platform.

+1. **NOTE**: The `TrustBundle` parameter is not needed in deployments that will be using Venafi Cloud.
-1. In most cases for Venafi Platform you will need to specify a trust bundle because the Venafi Platform is commonly secured using a certificate issued by a private enterprise PKI.
+In most cases for Venafi Platform you will need to specify a trust bundle because the Venafi Platform is commonly secured using a certificate issued by a private enterprise PKI.
 Do this by entering the base64-encoded string that represents the contents of your PEM trust bundle in the `TrustBundle` parameter.
 This string can be obtained using the following:
     ```bash